kronda/kronda/wordpress/wp-content/plugins/pressgram/README.txt

 = Understanding the Metadata =

 Prior to Version 2.0.5, Pressgram posts and image attachments were not tagged with metadata.
 However, as of Version 2.0.5, each post and image attachment is tagged with metadata identifying it's source as the Pressgram app.
 This metadata is now used to query images for display in the Pressgram widget.
 In future versions, it may be used for other features.
-If you would like to tag your existing Pressgram posts and image attachments with the necessary metadata, do the following:
+If you would like to tag your existing Pressgram posts and image attachments with the necessary metadata, do one of the following:

+**Adding _pressgram_post and _pressgram_image metadata:**
 1. Insert the following code in your theme's functions.php file.
 1. Define the array containing post IDs.
 1. Define the array containing attachment IDs.